barchart/alerting-service-public/docs/content/api/paths.md

 ## GET /alerts/users/{alert_system}/{user_id}/{alert_system_key}

-> Retrieves all alerts, for a single user, which have a specific &quot;alert_system_key&quot; property value.
+> Retrieves all alerts, for a single user, which have a specific "alert_system_key" property value.

 **Summary**: Retrieve Alerts By Remote System Key